defencedigital/moduk-service-manual/src/security-classifications/how-to-classify-information.md

 You need to be aware of the security classification of all information you deal with.
 This includes when you:

 - speak in meetings
-- add comments to online tools, like Conceptboard
+- add comments to online tools
 - write and share messages

 When you send emails on a MOD device, you will be asked to select the security classification.